accentor/api/README.md

    run `rails db:setup`.
 1. Make sure to perform migrations before starting the server.
 Also run the `ffmpeg:check_version` rake task.
 1. Run `puma -C config/puma.rb` to start the server.
+You can use any other application server as well, but there is no configuration provided.
-You probably want to set the following environment variables:
+1. You probably want to set the following environment variables when
+   running:
     * DATABASE_URL
+    * RACK_ENV
+    * RAILS_ENV
+  Optionally set the following variables to control where Accentor stores its files:
     * FFMPEG_LOG_LOCATION
     * RAILS_STORAGE_PATH
     * FFMPEG_VERSION_LOCATION
     * RAILS_TRANSCODE_CACHE
     * BOOTSNAP_CACHE_DIR
     * PIDFILE
-    * RACK_ENV
-    * RAILS_ENV
     * RAILS_LOG_TO_STDOUT
 1. This leaves you with a server running on port 3000.
 Use a reverse proxy like Apache or nginx to route your traffic.
 If you are